cdeeply/cdeeply/README.md

 Each interface gives access to two methods:

-- Supervised training (regression) is used to predict certain columns/rows from others in the table.
+- Supervised training (regression), used to predict certain columns/rows from others in a numeric table.
-- Unsupervised training finds features in the data.
+- Unsupervised training to find features in tabular data.
 The algorithm can produce an autoencoder, or just an encoder or decoder.

 Additional methods (e.g. reinforcement training, methods to use on image/audio data, etc) will be added as they are developed.